Inside: DIY PVC pipe photo booth backdrop perfect for a quinceanera party backdrop.

-This bright parasol backdrop is great for backyard birthdays and showers this spring, providing a beautiful pop of color behind a focal table or a vibrant place to snap photos of your guests.
-The PVC pipe base can be re-used for all sorts of other parties and events – anytime you need a sturdy backdrop to display something a little awkward or heavy.
-Plus the entire instillation can be made in about an hour!
+This bright parasol DIY PVC backdrop is great for backyard birthdays and showers this spring.
+Providing a beautiful pop of color behind a focal table or a vibrant place to snap photos of your guests.
+The PVC pipe photo booth base can be re-used for all sorts of other parties and events – anytime you need a sturdy backdrop to display something a little awkward or heavy.

-I am pleased Kelly is sharing this massive impact DIY today, see some other ideas of hers in her new book, Handmade Hostess.
+I am pleased Kelly is sharing this massive impact DIY PVC backdrop today, see some other ideas of hers in her new book, Handmade Hostess.
 Read on for the full instructions.

-To make the bright parasol backdrop; You will need a PVC pipe cutter, (8) 10’ poles of 1” diameter PVC pipe, and the following 1” PVC pipe connectors: (4) elbows, (12) T-joints, and (4) straight connectors.
+To make the bright DIY PVC backdrop.
+You will need a PVC pipe cutter, (8) 10’ poles of 1” diameter PVC pipe, and the following 1” PVC pipe connectors: (4) elbows, (12) T-joints, and (4) straight connectors.

-To make the PVC pipe base: Measure and mark with a pencil the following measurements: (4) 6’ cross bars, (4) 6’2” side pieces, (4) 7” spacers, (8) 2” connectors, and (4) 3’3” legs.
-Press the PVC pipe cutter firmly right onto the pencil line and then squeeze repeatedly until the PVC pipe is cut.
+To make the PVC pipe backdrop base: Measure and mark with a pencil the following measurements.
+(4) 6’ crossbars, (4) 6’2” side pieces, (4) 7” spacers, (8) 2” connectors, and (4) 3’3” legs.
+Press the PVC pipe cutter firmly right onto the pencil line.
+Squeeze until the PVC pipe is cut.
 (It helps to have someone strong using the PVC pipe cutter although it is possible to do it yourself!)
-Applying a layer of wax to the end of the PVC pipe will make it easier to take apart when you are done.
+Apply a layer of wax to the end of the PVC pipe will make it easier to take apart when you are done.
 Assemble pieces as shown in the diagram.

-To decorate with the parasols: Wrap the PVC pipe base with a couple of tarps or fabric drop cloths.
+To decorate with the parasols: Wrap the PVC pipe backdrop base with a couple of tarps or fabric drop cloths.
 We used 15 parasols in a few shades of pink and teal ranging in size from 28”-33” in diameter.
-Cut slits in the tarp – front and back – starting with the corners and working your way towards the center saving a few favorite parasols for the focal point.
+Cut slits in the tarp – front and back – starting with the corners and working your way towards the center.
+This saves a few favorite parasols for the focal point.
 A piece of duct tape just below the slit will help keep the parasol in place.
 Insert the handle of the parasol through both slits.
-Continue until the tarp is covered.

-This project is a sneak peak from inside Kelly’s new book – which includes 36 sewing projects for the parties you might be hosting this spring, check it out right here.
+This quinceanera backdrop project is a peek from inside Kelly’s new book – which includes 36 sewing projects for the parties you might be hosting this spring, check it out right here.